 The phrase “everything happens for a reason” probably has multiple meanings to the many folks who utter it.
 But the word “reason” by definition means there is an explanation, a justification or rational grounds for what’s occurring.
 What’s implied is there is a good reason behind every single thing that occurs.
 I’m just not sure that fits life here on earth.

-What’s the justification for a married couple both having cancer at the same time?
+What’s the justification for a married couple both having serious health issues at the same time?

-What’s the rational grounds for a young parent dying of cancer?
+What’s the rational grounds for a young parent dying?

-I honestly never figured out the “reason” I got cancer, but whatever it was, I knew that “reason” did not have the final say in my life.
+I honestly never figured out the medical reason I got colorectal cancer at the age of 36 despite having no known risk factors.
+But I do know that “reason” did not have the final say in my life.

 Remember Joseph, the young man in the Old Testament with the “coat of many colors?”
 His jealous brothers sold him into slavery, but he became a powerful person in Pharaoh’s court and eventually saved their lives.
 When his brothers finally asked for forgiveness for their evil actions, Joseph replied: “You intended to harm me, but God intended it all for good.”